aragon/geo-browser-contracts/README.md

 <img src="./img/standard-2.svg">

-To manage who can create proposals, the Member Add helper allows anyone to request becoming a member.
+For new people to create proposals, the Member Add Helper allows to request becoming a member.
 Editors can approve or reject new membership proposals.

-- When multiple editors exist
+- When multiple editors exist:
   - If the proposer is an editor then another editor needs to approve
   - If the proposer is not an editor, the first editor to approve automatically executes the approval/rejection
 - When only one editor exists, the member is added right away